 Teaching staff E-mail addresses Credits taught by teacher Office and hour of attention BLANCH PLANA, ANGEL angel.blanch@udl.cat 9,36

 Subject's extra information

-It is recommended a pass in the following subjects: Methods, designs, and techniques of psychological research, and Statistics I. It is recommended a basic or intermediate command of English language.
+It is recommended a pass in the following subjects: Research Methods in Psychology and Basic Statistics.
+It is recommended a basic or intermediate command of English language.

 Learning objectives